gfvan23/BOXER/README.md

 # BOXER:

-## The FORTRAN 77 routine package, manual and .exe files are taken from:
+## The FORTRAN 77 routine package, manual and executable (.exe, .e, .u) files are taken from:

 ### Vannucci G. and Gasperini P. (2026).
 BOXER N° 5: The essence of a tool for macroseismic data processing, submitted to Bulletin of Earthquake Engineering